phochste/rdf-canon/README.md

 ).
 ```

-the longer first rest version.
+or the longer first rest version.

 And. have the same package result as: